 - DWI Accident with Fatalities: Intoxication Manslaughter

-Located in Dallas, Texas, the criminal defense lawyers of Tim Clancy Attorneys at Law defend individuals charged with driving while intoxicated or under the influence of drugs in surrounding suburbs including: Fort Worth Metroplex, Arlington, Plano, Garland, Grand Prairie, Mansfield, Mesquite, Irving, Oak Cliff, University Park, Highland Park, Frisco, Allen, McKinney, Flower Mound, Southlake, Keller, Grapevine and Lewisville.
+Located in Dallas, Texas, Tim Clancy DFW Criminal Lawyer defends individuals charged with driving while intoxicated or under the influence of drugs in surrounding suburbs including: Fort Worth Metroplex, Arlington, Plano, Garland, Grand Prairie, Mansfield, Mesquite, Irving, Oak Cliff, University Park, Highland Park, Frisco, Allen, McKinney, Flower Mound, Southlake, Keller, Grapevine and Lewisville.